sumit2607/livestreamUsingmvvm/README.md

   Deep Link Support: Most deep link handlers (Intent Filters) work at the Activity level.
 Directly navigating to a Fragment would require additional manual handling, adding unnecessary complexity.

+##Bugs
+Due to time constraints, there may be some bugs

 ### Instructions to clone this project ✌

 1. Open **Android Studio**.